Lip Reduction (Cheiloplasty)

 Lip Reduction FAQs (Frequently Asked Questions)

 Why do people have lip reduction?

-The commonest reasons patients request lip reduction is that they are born with naturally large or asymmetical lips, this has often been a source of teasing and unhappiness for many years.
-The second commonest indication is an excess of lip volume that has resulted from excessive lip augmentation with permanent fillers.
+The most common reason patients request lip reduction is that they are born with naturally large or asymmetrical lips, this has often been a source of teasing and unhappiness for many years.
+The second common indication is an excess of lip volume that has resulted from excessive lip augmentation with permanent fillers.

 Will I see the scars after Lip Reduction?

 The techniques Dr. De Silva utilities hides the scars on the inner aspect of the lip so are invisible after surgery.